President of Sri Lanka: Presidential advisers

 The president has the ability to appoint any number of advisers as presidential advisers.
 The highest-ranking of which is known as senior advisers.
 During his tenure, President Mahinda Rajapaksa had appointed 38 advisers.

+Chief of staff

+The chief of staff is the highest-ranking officer that handles presidential staff.Currently the position is vacant after Dissanayake took office in 2024.

 Coordinating secretaries

 The president may appoint any number of coordinating secretaries to assist him/her.

-List of Presidents

 The President's Fund

-The president is the chair of the Board of Governors of the President's Fund which was established under the President’s Fund Act No. 7 of 1978 to provide funds for relief of poverty, access to special healthcare, advancement of education or knowledge, advancement of the religion and culture, providing awards to persons who have served the nation and for any other purposes beneficial or of interest to the public.
+The president is the chair of the Board of Governors of the President's Fund which was established under the President's Fund Act No. 7 of 1978 to provide funds for relief of poverty, access to special healthcare, advancement of education or knowledge, advancement of the religion and culture, providing awards to persons who have served the nation and for any other purposes beneficial or of interest to the public.
 It is administered by the Presidential Secretariat.

 Post-presidency

+Pension

-Under the Constitutions of Sri Lanka, holders of the office of president are granted a pension equal to the last pay drawn while in office and privileges equivalent to a serving cabinet minister.
-This would include the order of precedence, an official residence, an office, staff, transport and security.
-The pension will be in addition to any other pension which they would be entitled to due to prior service.
-A widow of a former president would receive a pension of two-thirds of which would have been entitled to their spouse and the privileges entitled to their late spouses such as an official residence, transport, and the order of precedence.
+Under the Constitution of Sri Lanka, a former president will be granted a pension equal to the last pay drawn while in office drawn from the Consolidated Fund.
+This pension would be in addition to any other pension to which any prior service will entitle the individual.
+A widow of a former president would receive a monthly pension which the former president was entitled to drawn from the Consolidated Fund.